 The National Institute of Mental Health suggests that about half of all people with bipolar disorder feel symptoms starting before age 25.
 Without treatment, the disorder tends to get worse with time.

-It’s very difficult for people like this to hold down jobs, because they can’t be sure of the way they’ll feel from one day to the next.
+It can be very difficult for people who suffer from bipolar disorder to hold down jobs, because they can’t be sure of the way they’ll feel from one day to the next.
 Accepting jobs with responsibility can be tricky, because these people may not be sure that they can handle those tasks if mania or depression hits.
-Without jobs, people like this can have no chance at secure housing and financial security.
+Without jobs, people like this can have less of a chance at secure housing and financial security.

-Clearly, bipolar disorder isn’t something that people can ignore.
-But with treatment, things can get so much better.
+Bipolar disorder isn’t something that people can ignore, but with treatment, things can get so much better.

 In a dual diagnosis treatment program, people have the opportunity to understand the subtle shifts in emotion that they feel on a regular basis.
 They may never stop these shifts altogether, but they might learn techniques that can help them to reduce the severity of the swing.
 Instead of acting out in ways that might be dangerous, they might learn to meditate, exercise, create, or otherwise handle those feelings and work through them, so they can pass through on the other side in safety.